 Who can you work for in the U.S. with L-1 and O-1 Status?

 For both the L-1 and O-1, you may only work for the sponsoring company.
-However, unlike with the L-1, you may hold numerous O-1’s, and therefore, are capable of working for numerous companies so long as you hold valid O-1’s for each separate company.
+However, unlike with the L-1, you may hold multiple O-1 visas, and therefore, are capable of working for numerous companies so long as you hold valid O-1’s for each separate company.

-How many people within the same startup can apply for L-1 and the O-1?
+How many people within the same startup can apply for L-1 and the O-1 visa?

 Unlimited for both the O-1 and L-1.